Risk Management in Software Development : Type, Importance, Tips

 What is Risk Management in SDLC?

-Risk management in the Software Development Life Cycle (SDLC) is a systematic, proactive process of identifying, navigating, and mitigating potential risks that hinders a software project’s success.
+Risk management in the Software Development Life Cycle (SDLC) is a systematic, proactive process of identifying, navigating, and mitigating potential risks that hinder a software project’s success.
 It involves analyzing uncertainties and potential challenges early on that may arise during different stages of the SDLC process and implementing strategies to address them effectively with continuous risk monitoring.

 Different Types of Risks that Occur During SDLC Phases